How much should you pay for a new website in 2020/21?

-You visit many websites looking for the perfect solution for the right price, but it’s not easy especially when you can’t find pricing!
+You visit many types of website solutions looking for the perfect fit for your business at the right price, however, it’s not easy especially when there are so many different options and price points!

-Where do you start and how much should you pay?
+Where do you start and how much should you pay for a website in 2024?

 You dive into research mode – and before you know it you’re drowning.

-However, the first thing your research warned you about was the worst-case scenario.
-A wrong choice could lose you “optimization” – instead of boosting your website views and visitor interactions, the wrong choice could put you behind the 8-ball!
+A wrong choice could lose you “new leads and sales” – instead of boosting your website visitors and conversions – the wrong choice could put you behind the 8-ball!

 When you have decision fatigue your chances of making a BAD decision multiply.